 The goal of an RFT is the lowest power for the widest field, and the lowest power for the brightest view of non-point sources.

 What produces a lower limit on the power?
 The exit pupil.
 The exit pupil is the bundle of light that leaves the eyepiece, headed for your eye.
 If it does not get into your eye, through the pupil, light is wasted.
 Thus your pupil determines the lower limit on magnification.
 The standard nominal value for pupil diameter in the dark is 7mm.
 It decreases a bit with age; I measured 6.5mm at age sixty.
-When your eye-doctor dilates your eyes, your pupils can grow to 9mm or even 10mm diameter -- but this isn't useful, because your eye's lens isn't that big.
+When your eye-doctor dilates your eyes, your pupils can grow to 9mm or more -- but this isn't useful, because your eye's lens isn't that big.

 All that a too-big exit pupil does is waste light.
 If you have a four-inch aperture 20-inch focal length objective and you use a two-inch focal length eyepiece, you will get 10 power and a 10mm exit pupil.
 What bad is happening?
 If your pupils are only 7mm, then you are only using the inner 7/10 part (linear) of the light.
 Half of the incoming light (1 - 49/100) is missing your pupil and thus you are wasting half of your four-inch telescope's light-gathering.
 This may be OK -- maybe you really want 10x and don't have a smaller telescope.
 But you wouldn't plan for this, because bigger aperture is a major cost.

 Along with wanting to fill your pupil, you want to use all of the pupil.
 Your pupil is a circular disc.
 The exit pupil from your telescope is the same shape as the light-gathering area.
 You want to match the diameter, but the shape.
 Fortunately, most telescope apertures are round.
 Unfortunately, many have holes in the middle: secondary obstruction.
 From the viewpoint of filling your pupil, the "hole in the middle" is a pure waste that cannot be recovered.
 (Further, the center of your pupil has the best acuity, so you are also losing eye resolution.)